 During water changes, use a vacuum siphon to rid the substrate of leftover food and wastes.

 Differentiating between males and females is difficult.
 However, what you should know is that the females are plumper than the males, although they both have multiple small tubercles or thorns around the mouth, those of the males are more pronounced in spawning conditions.

 Breeding Chinese Algae Eaters

 There is very little proven knowledge on breeding and reproductive behaviors of Chinese Algae Eater, as well as established methods of successful breeding.

-In my research, I have found that in captivity spawning is probably triggered through tweaking of the water temperature and parameters (24°С or 75F, pH 6.8, GH 4 – 5), as seen in many fish species, but that is not certain for now.
+In my research, I have found that in captivity spawning is probably triggered by tweaking of the water temperature and parameters (24°С or 75F, pH 6.8, GH 4 – 5), as seen in many fish species, but that is not certain for now.
 Good aeration is also an important part.

 Next, you will need a group containing male and female counterparts and this is somewhat hard to achieve.
 Chinese Algae Eaters become mature when they are 1-2 years old.

 The Chinese Algae Eater females require some kind of hormonal injections: before spawning and immediately after spawning.